0xSero/partisia-docs/docs/smart-contracts/smart-contract-interactions-on-the-blockchain.md

 ## Contract-to-two-contracts with one callback.

 A contract can have multiple events spawning multiple actions to multiple contracts.
-They can share the same callback if they are all created from same action.
-The callback can have all statuses from the callbacks from the different contracts.
-Which means that contract 1 creates an event that creates an action in contract 2 and 3.
+They can share the same callback if they are all created from the same action.
+The callback can collect and include all statuses and responses from the callbacks from the different contracts.
+Simply put, contract 1 creates an event that creates an action in contract 2 and 3.
 The callbacks from contract 2 and 3 are collected into one event which is then returned to contract 1.
-This creates the possibility of error handling specific use cases on the chain without needing to refire the full event chain, thus helping with gas efficiency.
+This creates the possibility of error handling specific use cases on the chain without needing to re-trigger the full event chain, thus helping with gas efficiency.

 ![SmartContractMentalModelTwoActionsOneCallback.svg](mental-models%2FSmartContractMentalModelTwoActionsOneCallback.svg)